 Eerie & Unusual Attractions You Need To Visit In Sri Lanka

-Located on the northeast coast of the island, St Anthony’s Church and Cemetery in Jaffna is an incredible sight.
+Located on the northeast coast of the island, St Anthony’s Church and Cemetery in Jaffna is a hauntingly beautiful sight.
 In a tiny village called Manalkadu, you will find the ruins of this massive church which is believed to have been built in the 17th century during the period of the Dutch rule.
-The church is built out of brick and coral, and the structure is now sinking into the sand dunes on which it was built.
-The scene looks apocalyptic with pillars and arches peeping out of the sand… there is nothing quite like this site and you and your friends should definitely visit before it disappears altogether!
+The church is built out of brick and coral, however, due to years of neglect, the land has started to reclaim it and the building is slowly sinking into the sand dunes.
+In a few years, it’ll be lost forever.
+The scene looks apocalyptic with pillars and arches peeping out of the sand… there is nothing quite like this site.

-Found in the Kilinochchi district, the Kilinochchi Water Tower is truly a chilling sight.
-The city of Kilinochchi was once the stronghold of the Liberation Tigers of Tamil Eelam (LTTE) the insurgent group who fought against the Sri Lankan Army.
-Nearing the end of the war, after the Sri Lankan army regained control, the LTTE contingent bombed the water tower that provided water to the whole city.
-Today the water tower still lies in the middle of the city, dwarfing all the buildings around it, a mammoth reminder of the war and the destruction it brought about.
+Found in the Kilinochchi district, the Kilinochchi Water Tower is an eerie sight for visitors and locals.
+The city of Kilinochchi was once the stronghold of the Liberation Tigers of Tamil Eelam (LTTE), the insurgent group who fought against the Sri Lankan Army.
+Nearing the end of the war, after the Sri Lankan army regained control, the LTTE contingent bombed the water tower that supplied water to the city.
+Today, the water tower still lies in the middle of the city, dwarfing all the buildings around it, a mammoth reminder of the war and the destruction it brought about.

 Richmond Castle is unlike any other structure in Sri Lanka.
-It is a two-storeyed mansion with 16 rooms, 99 doors and 34 windows, and almost all of the building materials were imported from different countries like Burma, Scotland and Italy.
-Built between 1900 and 1910, the ‘Castle’ was commissioned by Don Arthur de Silva.
-After studying in Britain he was appointed as a Mudaliyar, he wanted to build a palace similar to his schoolmate- Raja of Ramnad’s- one in India.
-After his marriage to Clarice, and inability to conceive, which caused their marriage to fall apart Don Arthur abandoned his house.
-The castle was converted to a children’s home and after his death, it has been looked after by the Public Trustee Department.
-You can walk around the house and its grounds, but it is nowhere near to its former glory.
+This two-storeyed mansion complete with 16 rooms, 99 doors and 34 windows, was built from raw materials imported from different countries like Burma, Scotland and Italy.
+Built between 1900 and 1910, the ‘castle’ was commissioned by Don Arthur de Silva, who wanted to build a palace similar to his school friend- Raja of Ramnad’s mansion in India.
+After his marriage to Clarice, and due to their inability to conceive, the marriage fell apart and the house was abandoned.
+Although it was converted to an orphanage as owner’s last request, the gardens and rooms are empty and hauntingly quiet.
+The halls of this massive mansion remain eerily quiet, even today.